kostasthanos/Virtual-on-screen-keyboard/README.md

 # Virtual on screen keyboard
 Virtual Keyboard with color tracking using Python and OpenCV library.

-For a full presentation of the working project watch the [video](https://www.youtube.com/watch?v=RSONBwBbhgA) in Youtube.
+For a full presentation of the working project watch the [video](https://www.youtube.com/watch?v=RSONBwBbhgA) in Youtube or click the image-link below.

 [![Virtual-on-screen-keyboard](http://img.youtube.com/vi/RSONBwBbhgA/0.jpg)](https://www.youtube.com/watch?v=RSONBwBbhgA "Virtual keyboard using Python and OpenCV library")